-AOL recommends the following settings for each type of ad placement to maximize your revenue.
+Use these recommended settings for each type of ad placement to maximize your revenue.
 Each placement can have its own set of ad sources, business rules and reports.

-AOL recommends a single banner placement that stays on the viewer's screen as a user navigates through your application.
+We recommend a single banner placement that stays on the viewer's screen as a user navigates through your application.
 The best way to drive user engagement is to maximize the amount of time the ad is on the screen.

 - Banner size defaults to ‘dynamic’ ensuring correct display on all devices.

 Mobile Video placements are an excellent way to generate higher revenue and value per impression as they deliver greater eCPMs and user interaction.

 - Interstitial placements are enabled on video ads as the ONE by AOL: Mobile SDK supports both Landscape and Portrait video ads.

 - Interstitial placements allow both Video and static ad units, but can be configured to accept Video ad units only.

 - Our Video ad units have a configurable countdown timer informing users of when they can skip the ad.
 By default, the SDK presents a skip button after 7 seconds.
 Configure this setting at the application level.
 Longer skip button delay times increase completion rates and therefore give more value to your video inventory.

 A static interstitial ad is a full screen ad unit that is typically presented at a logical break within an application.
 The best times to show an interstitial ad are: between levels of a game, after a user clicks on an article, or as a user navigates between sections of your application.
 Interstitial ad units tend to have better user engagement (higher CTRs) than banner ads, and typically deliver higher eCPMs.

 - 320x480 (portrait) and 480x320 (landscape) on a phone